ibm-cloud-docs/vpc/vpn-ts-auth-failure-error.md

 {: troubleshoot}
 {: support}

-The VPN server uses your IAM username and passcode, not your IAM password to authentication your VPN client.
+The VPN server uses your IAM username and passcode, not your IAM password to authenticate your VPN client.
 To generate a passcode, you must go to `https://iam.cloud.ibm.com/identity/passcode`.
 The passcode is a Time-based One-time passcode (TOTP) and cannot be reused.
 You must have permission to access the VPN server.
 Ask your VPN server administrator to check that you have been granted the action `is.vpn-server.vpn-server.connect`.
 {: shortdesc}

 The OpenVPN connect V2 shows the error `auth-failure`.